BillySwaggyKidy/React-Spring_Library_Reservation_System/README.md

 ```
 It will start a local server at the following address: http://localhost:5173/

-**6.** If you want to launch the app to production, go stop the java server and type the following command:
+**6.** If you want to launch the app to production, first you need to have docker running then type the following command:
 ```
+docker-compose up
 ./mvnw package
 ```
 It will compile the code and launch to production